Mexico president says containing migrants not enough | Politics

 Mexico president says containing migrants not enough

-Mexico President Andrés Manuel López Obrador expressed frustration with a strategy of containing migrants in the south on Thursday and said he would write to U.S. President Joe Biden to insist that country contribute to his favourite development projects in the region.
+Mexico President Andrés Manuel López Obrador expressed frustration with a strategy of containing migrants in the south on Thursday and said he would write to US President Joe Biden to insist that the country contribute to his favourite development projects in the region.

 The president's comments came after days of groups of 200 to 300 migrants walking out of the southern city of Tapachula.
 Mexico's National Guard and immigration agents have broken up the groups and detained many, in some cases using force that drew heavy criticism.